Quick Start: First Open edX Pull Request

 For the smoothest experience, we recommend that your computer has at least 16 GB of RAM, 2 CPUs, and at least 50 GB of Free disk space.

-This tutorial is written for users of macOS with either an Intel or an ARM (Apple Silicon, M1, M2, etc.) processor or Linux (x86 or x86_64).
+This tutorial is written for users of macOS or Linux.
+It has been tested with both common 64-bit processor families: x86-64 (a.k.a.
+Intel-64) and ARM-64 (used in newer Apple laptops, including M1, M2, etc.).
 Additionally, you will need to have the following installed or configured, and know at least the basics of using them, before proceeding:

-Install Docker for macOS and launch it.
+Install Docker Desktop and launch it.
 You can check that it is running correctly with:

 docker run --rm hello-world